dialex/start-testing/docs/tools/mnemonics.md

   - Equipment: which hardware, software, docs or tools do you need for testing?
   - Schedule: when and how will team members align and share with each other?
   - Test items: which parts of the product should be tested?
-  - Deliverables: which observable artifacts are expected to come out of testing?
+  - Deliverables: which observable artefacts are expected to come out of testing?
 - When designing a test strategy for a new project: **`GRATEDD SCRIPTS`** by [Jared Quinert](http://www.software-testing.com.au/blog/2009/07/21/thinking-about-test-strategy-a-mnemonic-device/)
   - Goals
   - Risks
   - Approach
-  - Tradeoffs
+  - Trade-offs
   - Environments
   - Dependencies
   - Data